-Since we couldn't directly source renewable electricity for the majority of our leased buildings, using tools like EACs and Virtual Power Purchase Agreements (VPPAs) were our most viable path to 100% renewable and reducing scope 1 and 2 emissions, but this was a new kind of purchase that we didn't have experience making.
+Since we couldn't directly source renewable electricity for the majority of our leased buildings, using tools like EACs and Virtual Power Purchase Agreements (VPPAs) were our most viable path to 100% renewable and reducing scope 2 emissions.
+But this was a new kind of purchase that we didn't have experience making.
 So we partnered with our finance team to make the best trade-off decisions over the short and long term.

-As a team, we balanced feasibility, speed, and impact.
-EACs provided the most feasible first step to go as fast as possible to reach our 100% renewable electricity goal.
-Once we got there, we could go further by funding new renewable energy projects through a VPPA.
+As a team, we balanced feasibility, speed, and impact to come up with a two-phased approach.
+Unbundled EACs matching our electricity usage were the most feasible first step and the fastest way to reach our 100% renewable electricity goal.
+Beyond that, we could contribute to greening up the grid overall by funding new renewable energy projects through a VPPA.